opentofu/opentofu/rfc/20240513-static-evaluation-providers.md

 This is the last "tall pole" to knock down for instanced provider alias mapping.

-The state currently is formatted in such a way that the `addrs.AbsProviderConfig` of an *unexpanded* resource is serialized and attached to the resource itself and not each instance.
+The state file is currently formatted in such a way that the `addrs.AbsProviderConfig` of an *unexpanded* resource is serialized and attached to the resource itself and not each instance.

-Example (with relavent fields only):
+Example (with relevant fields only):
 ```json
 {
   "module": "module.dummy",